ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 # Introduction

-This document defines a vocabulary of preferences regarding how automated systems process digital assets -- in particular, the training and use of AI models.
+This document defines a vocabulary of preferences regarding how AI systems process digital assets -- in particular, the training and use of AI models.
 This vocabulary can be used to describe the types of uses that a declaring party may wish to